hackclub/hackclub/workshops/orpheus_run/README.md

 }
 ```

 Explanation: As we don't want this function to run if the game is not started, we make use of the `isStarted` boolean to check that.
 If the game is not started, we simply don't want to do anything, so we do an early return.
 If that condition is not passed, it simply means that the game is started.
-So we add 1 to the `score` variable and also by using `innerHTML` we display the score on the browser screen!
+So we keep adding 1 to the `score` variable and also by using the `innerHTML` property, we display the score on the browser screen!

 Learn more about [early returns](https://dev.to/jenniferlynparsons/early-returns-in-javascript-5hfb).